 allows the foliation of Galilei spacetime in equivalence classes ~$\Sigma_t$ ($t \in \mathbb{R}$) of events that are neither to the future nor to the past of each other, and every event will belong to one, and only one,~$\Sigma_t$.
 Thus, for every event~${\cal O}$, let us define the \begin{itemize} \item {\it present} of~${\cal O}$ as the subset of {\it simultaneous} events~${\cal S}$ that belong neither to the past nor to the future of~${\cal O}$ (${\cal S} \sim {\cal O}$). \end{itemize} Each~$\Sigma_t$ of Galilei spacetime is a 3-dimensional Euclidean space, $(\mathbb{R}^3, \delta )$, where~$\delta$ stands for the Euclidean metric.
 To make sense of the Euclidean spaces~$\Sigma_t = (\mathbb{R}^3, \delta )$, Galilei spacetime must be endowed with bona fide rulers. {\bf Bona fide rulers} are identical one-dimensional straight segments as defined by Euclid's axioms, assigning the same real number to every given pair of simultaneous events they visit regardless of their states of motion and past histories.

-In order to calibrate the rulers' unit to be the same in different $\Sigma_t$, one can use {\it congruences of inertial observers.} A congruence of observers is a set of observers covering the spacetime such that each event is visited by one, and only one, observer.
+In order to calibrate the rulers, such that the units are the same in different $\Sigma_t$, one can use {\it congruences of inertial observers.} A congruence of observers is a set of observers covering the spacetime such that each event is visited by one, and only one, observer.
 A congruence of inertial observers is composed of freely-moving observers as witnessed by comoving ``{\it inertiometers}.''
-An inertiometer may be thought of as a small cubic box with a mass at the center held by six identical springs attached to the cube faces.
+An inertiometer may be realized through a small cubic box with a mass at the center held by six identical springs attached to the cube faces.
 An observer is inertial if, and only if, the mass of the inertiometer lies at rest in the center.